Symbiosis is the most crucial biological process required in the ecosystem. It is the prime process that instigates evolution.

 Mutualism is categorized based on the interactions the organisms have between them.

-Mutualism helps in the survival of organisms as well as growth.
+Mutualism helps in the survival of organisms as well as their growth.
 It is one of the critical processes to induce evolution.

 What is Commensalism?